yusun-nlp/F-Eval/README.md

 Evaluators for Word Diversity, Informative, Rule Following, Emotion Consistency and Contradiction.

+## Postprocess

+Postprocess of the results computed by Opencompass.

 ## Getting Started

 You need to run the `backend\freq_flask.py` first for evaluation.